Scott A. Trudell

 My research and teaching focus on early modern poetry, drama, music, and pageantry, as well as media studies, trans studies, and performance theory.

-My current monograph project, Shakespeare's Child Media: A Trans-Performance History, offers new insight into how early modern English child performers became such transfixing sites of experimentation in the history of theatrical personation.
+My current monograph project, Trans Child Performance in the Time of Shakespeare, offers new insight into how early modern English child performers became such transfixing sites of experimentation in the history of theatrical personation.
 Child performers interrogate the compulsion to differentiate between male and female.
 They emblematize futurity and succession while sitting uncannily outside historical reference points.
 They reshape phenotypical and physiological identity categories, intersecting in formative ways with histories of pederasty, service, racialization, and slavery.
 They extend into a broad mediascape well beyond the commercial theater.
 And they probe the boundaries of human personhood through suggestive overlap with puppets, animals, miniatures, and statuary.

 My first book, Unwritten Poetry: Song, Performance, and Media in Early Modern England, studies the role of vocal music in the poetic and theatrical cultures of the English Renaissance.
 Virtuosic actor-singers redefined the theatrical culture of William Shakespeare and his peers.
 Composers including William Byrd and Henry Lawes shaped the transmission of Renaissance lyric verse.
 Poets from Philip Sidney to John Milton were fascinated by the disorienting influx of musical performance into their works.
 Musical performance was a driving force behind the period’s theatrical and poetic movements, yet its importance to literary history has long been ignored or effaced.
 Unwritten Poetry outlines a new approach to Renaissance poetry and drama that is grounded not simply in performance history or book history but in a more synthetic media history.